 EXERCISE C2: WORKFLOW-At the Trailhead?

 [WORK AS A GROUP, FACILITATED BY AN INSTRUCTOR, 10 minutes]

-You and your friends drove east on US-2, turned left off the highway at the little town of Baring [Ask the students]

-which of the two USGS maps that puts them on --> Baring], and began driving up the paved Forest Service road.
+You and your friends drove east on US-2, turned left off the highway at the little town of Baring, and began driving up the paved Forest Service road.
 (You want to be on Road NF 6024: does the USGS map give you the road number?

-[No.] As you drive on up the curving road towards the trailhead shown below, the road crosses a trail.
+As you drive on up the curving road towards the trailhead shown below, the road crosses a trail.
 Figuring that this could be the trailhead, you stop, but your nervous buddy is convinced that you're not at the actual trailhead.